William Davidson Niven: Life

 Niven was born at Peterhead in Aberdeenshire, one of five notable mathematician brothers: Charles and James the best known.
-He graduated first from the University of Aberdeen, then from Trinity College, Cambridge, where he was a Wrangler and was elected a Fellow of his college.
+He graduated first from the University of Aberdeen, then from Trinity College, Cambridge, where he was 3rd wrangler in 1866.
+He was elected a Fellow of his college.

 In 1882 Niven became Director of Studies at the Royal Naval College, Greenwich, succeeding Thomas Archer Hirst.
 He was appointed a Companion of the Order of the Bath (Civil division) in Queen Victoria's Diamond Jubilee Honours of 1897.
 He retired in 1903, when he was knighted by being appointed a Knight Commander of the Order of the Bath.

 Niven was a colleague of James Clerk Maxwell (1831–1879), whose scientific papers he edited after his death.
 Among Niven's students was Alfred North Whitehead, to whom he taught mathematics, by instructing him in the physics of Maxwell.

 In retirement Niven lived at Eastburn, Sidcup, Kent, where he died in 1917.